 This course book offers a portion of the original Latin text, study questions, a commentary, and interpretative essays.
 Designed to stretch and stimulate readers, Ingo Gildenhard’s incisive commentary will be of particular interest to students of Latin at both A2 and undergraduate level.
 It extends beyond detailed linguistic analysis to encourage critical engagement with Virgil’s poetry and discussion of the most recent scholarly thought.

-Since publication this book has been viewed over 2100 times.
-Last updated March 2013.
+Since publication this book has been viewed over 6800 times (last updated November 2013).

 Title: Virgil, Aeneid, 4.1–299: Latin Text, Study Questions, Commentary and Interpretative Essays

-is currently Professor of Classics and the Classical Tradition at Durham University.
-In January 2013, he will take up a Lectureship in the Faculty of Classics, Cambridge University, and a Fellowship at King’s College Cambridge.
+is Lecturer in the Faculty of Classics, Cambridge University, and a Fellow of King’s College Cambridge.
 His previous publications include the monographs Paideia Romana: Cicero’s Tusculan Disputations

 (Cambridge, 2007) and Creative Eloquence: The Construction of Reality in Cicero’s Speeches